 Simply said, these headphones do it all.
 They look good, sound great, and the noise-canceling works as well as you can ask for at this price.
-The 40-hour battery life is also incredible, not to mention that it's made even better with the impressive fast charging feature.
+The up to 60-hour battery life is also incredible, not to mention the super comfortable design that your ears will be very appreciative of.

-You get all of this at a phenomenal price, coming in well less than the $100 limit.
+You get all of this at a phenomenal price, coming in well under $100.

 Credits — The team that worked on this guide

 Joe Maring is Android Central's Senior Editor and has had a love for anything with a screen and CPU since he can remember.
 He's been talking/writing about Android in one form or another since 2012 and often does so while camping out at the nearest coffee shop.
 Have a tip?
 Send an email to firstname.lastname@example.org!

 We may earn a commission for purchases using our links.
 Learn more.